 Eugene Fischer’s award-winning fiction has been translated into multiple languages, optioned for television, and published in such places as The New Voices of Fantasy, Asimov’s Science Fiction, and Strange Horizons.
-He’s won the James Tiptree, Jr. Literary Award, placed 2nd for the Theodore Sturgeon Memorial Award, and been a nominee for the Nebula Award.
+He’s won the James Tiptree Jr. Literary Award, placed 2nd for the Theodore Sturgeon Memorial Award, and been a nominee for the Nebula Award.
 He studied physics at Trinity University, received an MFA from the Iowa Writers’ Workshop, and is a graduate of the Clarion Science Fiction and Fantasy Writers’ Workshop.
-He was a Teaching/Writing Fellow and later an adjunct professor at the University of Iowa, where he created and taught an undergraduate course on Writing and Reading Science Fiction, the school’s first creative science fiction class.
+He was a Teaching-Writing Fellow and adjunct professor at the University of Iowa, where he created and taught an undergraduate course on Writing and Reading Science Fiction, the school’s first creative science fiction class.
 He has also worked with the nonprofit Austin Bat Cave to create a science fiction writing summer camp for children.
 He continues to teach fiction writing workshops at conventions, including WisCon and Armadillocon, and take clients for individual critique.
 He lives in Austin, TX, where folks he knows call him E. J.

 Author photo by Angela Betancourt.
 WordPress theme by Anders Noren.